-When undertaking a construction or reform project it is easy to get caught up in pretty pictures and latest trends but can sometimes be confusing to choose which layout ideas best suit your lifestyle.
+When undertaking a construction or reform project, it is easy to get caught up in pretty pictures and the latest trends.
+However it can sometimes be confusing to choose which layout ideas best suit your lifestyle.
 This blog explores some popular layout ideas to help you to narrow down the main home elements that might suit you.
-It goes without saying, that these layout ideas will increase both your enjoyment and the sale value of your property.
+By all indications, these layout ideas should increase both your enjoyment and the sale value of your property.

 Open plan living

-This layout approach has been the clear norm for the last decade or two, characterised by flowing living areas that connect kitchen, dining and living spaces free from dividing walls.
+This layout approach has been the clear norm for the last decade or two, characterised by flowing living areas that connect kitchen, dining and living spaces without dividing walls.
 This is fantastic for entertaining and making a limited size space seem larger and brighter.

-Done well, it will be in a T shape or other offset form, rather than a linear rectangle form, and ideally, they are looking onto a picturesque garden or patio to capitalise on both views and light, while making the area feel even more spacious.
-This kind of space is ideal for entertaining and makes everyday living, especially when supervising a family, easier.
+Done well, it will be in a T shape or other offset form, rather than a linear rectangle form.
+Ideally, your living area should look onto a picturesque garden or patio to capitalise on both views and light, while making the area feel even more spacious.
+This kind of space is ideal for entertaining and makes everyday living easier, especially when supervising a family.

 However, if you have a large family or a resident recluse, it´s a good idea to have other living spaces separate to this main space.
 That will be particularly useful to have more peace and privacy when multiple people have different needs at the same time.
 For example, older kids may want to watch television or run a study group away from the noise of the main living areas, or entertainers might want to have a chill out room for parties.

 If you are a big entertainer and don’t like exposing disorder or mess, a butler´s kitchen and a walk-in pantry are excellent additions if you have the resources.
 That way, clutter and mess is hidden from sight.
-A simpler way is to have multiple dishwashers, one for clean dishes and one for dirty- that way everything goes straight from the clean dishwasher to use, and then straight into the dirty dishwasher, that gets turned on as soon as it´s full.
+A simpler way is to have two dishwashers, one for clean dishes and one for dirty so that everything goes straight from the clean dishwasher to use, and then straight back into the dirty dishwasher, that gets turned on as soon as it´s full.
 That way, you save time and effort in unstacking.
-Similarly multiple sinks in different areas of the kitchen (one in the kitchen island for example, are also useful to avoid crowding in one space and dragging tripping items from one space to another.
+Similarly,multiple sinks in different areas of the kitchen (one in the kitchen island for example) are also useful to avoid crowding in one space and dragging dripping items from one space to another.

 Indoor/ outdoor living

-Another clear trend that accompanies the open plan living style is connecting your outdoor area to your living area- ideally through large floor to ceiling glass doors that draw you into the open air.
-Glass bifold doors are the best way so they fold to the side to create a seamless transition between the indoors and out.
-Like the two concepts discussed above, it is ideal for entertaining, but also maximises the brightness of your living areas- that is good for health, state of mind and your energy bill.
-Obviously, it is important that the outdoor living space have an attractive outlook from inside the home at least- whether it be a patio decorated to your liking or capitalising on views.
+Another clear trend that accompanies the open plan living style is connecting your outdoor area to your living area- ideally through operable large floor to ceiling glass doors that draw you into the open air.
+Glass bifold doors are the best way so that they fold to the side to create a seamless transition between the indoors and outdoors.
+Like the two concepts discussed above, it is ideal for entertaining, but also maximises the brightness of your living areas which helps to improve your health and state of mind, as well as your energy bill.
+Obviously, it is important that the outdoor living space has an attractive outlook from inside the home at least- whether it be a patio decorated to your liking or capitalising on views.

-If you have a busy home, then a mud or laundry room will never go astray to act as a buffer when arriving home from messy places like the beach, rainy day or muddy areas.
+If you have a busy home, then a mud or laundry room will never go astray to act as a buffer when arriving home from messy places like the beach, the mud, or a rainy day.
 Here you want to have ample space and storage for those dirty items, and ideally somewhere where you clean them up without having to drag anything through the house.
-Ideally, they will have a shower, storage, laundry sink and clothes washing facilities so that all can be done, and hidden, in one place.
-Their best location is next to the side or back entry, where you aren´t losing any light or views, but still close to the living areas so not too far out of your way.
+Ideally, they will have a shower, storage, laundry sink and clothes washing facilities so that all can be done (and hidden) in one place.
+Their best location is next to the side or back entry, where you aren´t losing any light or views, but still close to the living areas so it´s not too far out of your way.

 Hobby or Workshop space